OHI-Science/bhi-1.0-archive/baltic2015/prep/ECO/eco_prep.md

 3. Goal Model
 -------------

+### 3.1 Status

-'Xeco = (GDP\_Region\_c/GDP\_Region\_r)/(GDP\_Country\_c/GDP\_Country\_r)
+Xeco = (GDP\_Region\_c/GDP\_Region\_r)/(GDP\_Country\_c/GDP\_Country\_r)
-'c = current year, r=reference year ' 'reference point is a moving window (single year value) 'Region is the BHI region which is comprised of GDP data from the associated NUTS3 regions 'data can be in nominal GDP because is a ratio value (adjusting by a deflator would cancel out)
-'each BHI region is composed by one or more NUTS3 regions, these are allocated by population density from each NUTS3 region associated with a given BHI region
+c = current year, r=reference year
+reference point is a moving window (single year value) Region is the BHI region which is comprised of GDP data from the associated NUTS3 regions data can be in nominal GDP because is a ratio value (adjusting by a deflator would cancel out) each BHI region is composed by one or more NUTS3 regions, these are allocated by population density from each NUTS3 region associated with a given BHI region
+Data are in per capita GDP in millions of euro, using only population size from 2005 for all years.

+### 3.2 Trend

+Trend will be calculated based on the last 5 status years by fitting a linear model.

 4. Other
 --------